-Research and studies have shown that the more positive you are, the healthier, happier and wealthier you are, and that you live longer and have better relationships.
+Research and studies have shown that the more positive you are, the healthier, happier, and wealthier you are and that you live longer and have better relationships.
 Yet something so fundamentally critical as positivity has never been measured before – if I were to ask people how positive or negative they are, most people don’t have a clue.
 So, PositiveTALK is really intended to try to solve that problem.
 When you load the app it authenticates with Facebook and Twitter.
-Then it downloads all of your posts and tweets as well as your friends and them through a set of sentiment analysis.
+Then it downloads all of your posts and tweets as well as your friends and them through a set of sentiment analyses.
 What they get back is a score on every post of everything that they say online and what other people say.

 Every post has a score from 0-100; 100 being highly positive and zero being highly negative — everything has a score.
-Basically, what happens is the post comes into a sentiment engine that looks at the words, the intensity of the words, the location and a bunch of other factors that ultimately determines the score.
-Once the post is scored, we run it through a set of other algorithms that ultimately comes up with PositiveTalk score.
+Basically, what happens is the post comes into a sentiment engine that looks at the words, the intensity of the words, the location, and a bunch of other factors that ultimately determine the score.
+Once the post is scored, we run it through a set of other algorithms that ultimately comes up with a PositiveTalk score.
 That’s your positivity index.
 Today I have a score of 783, which is generally a high score, but my daily scores have varied.
-I have good days, I have bad days and some days that I sort of wondered what happened.
+I have good days, I have bad days, and some days that I sort of wondered what happened.